benchpressjs/benchpressjs/README.md

 ```
 My blog URL is {website}.
 The URL for this library is {{package.url}}
 ```
-Double brackets ad single brackets are identical since there is no longer a use case for escaping **templates.js** tokens.
+Double brackets and single brackets are identical since there is no longer a use case for escaping **templates.js** tokens.

 ### Conditionals
 ```html